Planning Appeals, Inquiries and Hearings

 Increasingly, barristers are heavily involved promoting Local Plans and guiding these through Examinations, and objecting to others.
 The processes lend themselves to early and collegiate involvement.

-Landmark barristers have appeared in some of the highest-profile and townscape-transforming inquiries in recent years (for example The Shard and Heron Tower), and across a huge range of different development types from fracking to football stadia, nuclear power stations to new towns, and schools to strategic rail freight interchanges.
+Landmark barristers regularly appear in the highest profile townscape-transforming inquiries.
+Recent work includes 20 Fenchurch Street (the ‘Walkie Talkie’), 1 Blackfriars, The Tulip, Anglia Square and the Commonwealth Institute, and members have also appeared in many of the most significant historic inquiries, such as the Shard and Heron Tower.
+Members also appear across a huge range of different development types from fracking to football stadia, nuclear power stations to new towns, and schools to strategic rail freight interchanges.

-Geographically, members undertake inquiry work throughout England and Wales.
+Geographically, members undertake inquiry work throughout England, Wales and Northern Ireland.